15.32° few clouds

 - Development of Maths through the use of standard units in cooking

-- Food theme day
+- Food links for theme days

 - Nutritional education through assemblies